kmvu/Capstone-ML/Reports/report.md

 #### Background ####
 Consider the case when we are passionate about flowers, and we are curious at the same time about what type of flower they are, what name people usually call them, etc.

 What if we can do just that with a little help from technology?
-Imagine we can use our own phone to take pictures of the flowers, and right away, its name appears afterwards on the screen, and we satisfy.
+Imagine we can use our own phone to take pictures of the flowers, and right away, its name appears afterwards on the screen, and we feel satisfied.
 Here comes a use case where we can apply Machine Learning (ML) algorithm to make predictions.

 This classification use case is one of the problem hosted by `Kaggle`, where: